Black Music & Jazz Review – Feb. 1979 (Parlet)

 MIRRORFORM SIGNIFICANCE

 During its eight brief seconds (97:31-97:39), Wendy kisses Jack at his typewriter and asks him if he got a lot written today.
 He replies with a stilted, “Yes.”
-The couple almost seem to be standing on the album when she kisses him, so if this is some romantic album, that would be cute.
-But I’m thinking it’s more likely a break-up album.
+The couple almost seem to be standing on the magazine when she kisses him.
+So, right as Jack’s transformation into the latest Charles Grady begins, we get a lot more twinning and Grady energy.

 Next art reference: Plovers